Board Members

 (to 31 December 2026)

-Throughout Georgia’s career she has played key roles in leading, shaping and defining business propositions with large scale and complex dynamics and delivering through change management and business transformation.
+Throughout Georgia’s career, she has consistently demonstrated strong strategic thinking and innovative problem-solving.
+Playing key roles in leading, shaping and defining business propositions with large scale and complex dynamics and delivering through change management and business transformation across Telecommunications, Cloud Solutions, Wireless Applications, Mobility, Digital, Media, Transport and Finance sectors.
 Inspired, creative, analytical and energetic when faced with challenges, Georgia is very knowledgeable and passionate about driving take-up of new technologies.

 Elected Members